 The sensation of being able to feel the shape of an object when grasping it in Virtual Reality (VR) enhances a sense of presence and the ease of object manipulation.
 Though most prior works focus on force feedback on fingers, the haptic emulation of grasping a 3D shape requires the sensation of touch using the entire hand.

 Hence, we present Pop-up Prop on Palm (PuPoP), a light-weight pneumatic shape-proxy interface worn on the palm that pops several airbags up with predefined primitive shapes for grasping.
 When a user’s hand encounters a virtual object, an airbag of appropriate shape, ready for grasping, is inflated by way of the use of air pumps; the airbag then deflates when the object is no longer in play.
 Since PuPoP is a physical prop, it can provide the full sensation of touch to enhance the sense of realism for VR object manipulation.

 |Publication||Shan-Yuan Teng, Tzu-Sheng Kuo, Chi Wang, Chi-huan Chiang, Da-Yuan Huang, Liwei Chan, Bing-Yu Chen.
 2018.
 PuPoP: Pop-up Prop on Palm for Virtual Reality .
-To appear in Proceedings of the 31st Annual Symposium on User Interface Software and Technology (UIST ‘18).
+In Proceedings of the 31st Annual Symposium on User Interface Software and Technology (UIST ‘18).
 ACM, New York, NY, USA, 5-17.
 DOI|

 |Media Coverage||The craziest projects from a conference on experimental UI - Oct.
 10, 2018, Fast Company

 国立台湾大学ら、柔らかさや心臓の拍動も再現できる空気圧を用いたVR向け触覚フィードバックデバイス「PuPoP」を発表 - Sept.
 5, 2018, Seamless